Phi Sigma Kappa: Phi Sigma Kappa Properties

-Flowers

-The original flower of Phi Sigma Kappa was the red carnation.
-After the Merger, in 1987 the Fraternity adopted a second official flower, the White Tea Rose, which had been honored by Phi Sigma Epsilon.
-Phi Sigma Kappa now recognizes both flowers with equal deference.

 Membership

 Membership in Phi Sigma Kappa is available to male students attending a college, university, technical institute, or community college with a Phi Sigma Kappa chapter, provided the man is not a member of a nationally recognized social collegiate fraternity.
-This opportunity extends not only to undergraduates but also faculty, graduate students, and former students.
+This opportunity extends not only to undergraduates but also to faculty, graduate students, and former students.
 Membership is also possible at a chapter elsewhere than the man's place of higher education if his school lacks a chapter.
 Additionally, honorary membership is provided for in the Constitution and Bylaws of the Grand Chapter of Phi Sigma Kappa.
 Specific requirements for membership may vary between places of higher education and chapters but minimum requirements are nationally legislated.
 Membership in Phi Sigma Kappa can be dissolved only by death or expulsion.